0xideas/sequifier/README.md

 ```console
 sequifier preprocess
 ```
-5. the preprocessing step outputs a "data driven config" at `configs/ddconfigs/[FILE NAME]`.
+5. the preprocessing step outputs a "data driven config" at `configs/metadata_configs/[FILE NAME]`.
 It contains the number of classes found in the data, a map of classes to indices and the oaths to train, validation and test splits of data.
-Adapt the `dd_config` parameter in `train.yaml` and `infer.yaml` in to the path `configs/ddconfigs/[FILE NAME]`
+Adapt the `metadata_config` parameter in `train.yaml` and `infer.yaml` in to the path `configs/metadata_configs/[FILE NAME]`
 6. Adapt the config file `train.yaml` to specify the transformer hyperparameters you want and run
 ```console
 sequifier train